Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [/list]

 [h1]ABILITY INTERRUPTION CHANGES[/h1]
 Made a pass over all abilities used by the vanilla classes to make sure they can be interrupted by abilities like Covering Fire when it makes sense.
+This includes Psi Operatives too, which are otherwise unaffected by this mod.
 [list]
 [*] If it's an offensive ability, it can be interrupted, even if it's a free action.
 [*] Neutral abilities can be interrupted if they're not a free action.